-Criteria used to classify recommendations (EASL/AASLD guidelines)[3,136]: Level of evidence: I: Randomised, controlled trials, II-1 controlled trials without randomization, II-2) cohort or case-control analytical studies, II-3 multiple time series, dramatic uncontrolled experiments, III opinions of respected authorities, descriptive epidemiology.
-Quality of evidence: A: high: further research is very unlikely to change our confidence in the estimated effect; B: moderate: further research is likely to have an important impact on our confidence in the estimated effect and may change the estimate; C: low: further research is likely to have an important impact on our confidence in the estimated effect and is likely to change the estimate.
+Criteria used to classify recommendations (EASL/AASLD guidelines)[3,136]: Level of evidence: I: Randomized, controlled trials, II-1 controlled trials without randomization, II-2) cohort or case-control analytical studies, II-3 multiple time series, dramatic uncontrolled experiments, III opinions of respected authorities, descriptive epidemiology.
+Quality of evidence: A: High: further research is very unlikely to change our confidence in the estimated effect; B: Moderate: further research is likely to have an important impact on our confidence in the estimated effect and may change the estimate; C: Low: further research is likely to have an important impact on our confidence in the estimated effect and is likely to change the estimate.
 Any change of estimate is uncertain.
-Grade of recommendation: 1: strong: factors influencing the strength of recommendation included the quality of evidence, presumed patient-important outcomes, and costs, 2: weak: variability in preferences and values, or more uncertainty.
+Grade of recommendation: 1: Strong: factors influencing the strength of recommendation included the quality of evidence, presumed patient-important outcomes, and costs, 2: Weak: variability in preferences and values or more uncertainty.
 Recommendation is made with less certainty, higher costs, or resource consumption.
 CNS: Central nervous system.